mtolk/one-liner/README.md

 )
 ```

 Here we have a block of specific dimensions.
-Using fit-to-width will change the font-size to the content passed
+Using fit-to-width will change the font-size of the content passed
-to fit-to-width will fit the full width without wrapping the content.
+to fit-to-width so it will fit the full width without wrapping the content.

 ![Example1](./example1.png "Example1 of Typst one-liner: fit-to-width")